-Note: On these settings, two options are available for the Delay Until Repeat: Long and Short.
+Note: Two options are available for the Delay Until Repeat: Long and Short on these settings.

 macOS Ventura & Later: Apple Logo > System Settings… > Keyboard > and then drag the Delay Until Repeat as per your convenience.

-macOS Monterey & Earlier: Apple Logo > System Preferences.. > Keyboard > Keyboard Menu > and then drag Delay Until Repeat slider as per your need.
+macOS Monterey & Earlier: Apple Logo > System Preferences.. > Keyboard > Keyboard Menu > and then drag Delay Until Repeat slider as needed.

 macOS Keyboard Settings!

-This are some of the important settings that you must definetely try on your Mac computer.
-In case, we have got some Keyboard Settings for macOS, that we have forget to mention in the article, let us know by dropping in the below comment box.
+These are some of the important settings that you must definitely try on your Mac computer.
+In case, we have got some Keyboard Settings for macOS, that we have forgotten to mention in the article, let us know by dropping in the below comment box.

 Q1.
 Can I Use Windows Keyboard With Mac?